dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 ### disableEnhancedFeatures

-Disable the specified enhanced features.
-View DSEnhancedFeatures for more details.
+Disable any enhanced features that have been previously enabled.
+View [DSEnhancedFeatures]({{ site.dce-enums }}enhanced-features.html?lang=objc,swift) to learn about these enhanced features.

 <div class="sample-code-prefix"></div>
 >- Objective-C